MaxHalford/eaopt/docs/evolution-models.md

-There are numerous variants of the genetic algorithm.
-We attempt to make our implementation as generic as possible.
-Our implementation is based on the GA described in "Evolutionary algorithms in theory and practice".
-It is also very similar to the GA described in "Evolution in time and space", but we use tournament selection instead of proportional selection, and we use elitism.
+There are numerous variants of the genetic algorithm. gago is genetic enough so as to make it possible to easy use different so called *models*.
+Simply put, a models tells the story of how a GA enhances a population of individuals through a sequence of genetic operators.
+It does without considering whatsoever the underlying operators.
+In a nutshell, an evolution model attemps to mimic evolution in the real world.
+It's extremely important to choose a good model because it is usually the highest influence on the performance of a GA.

 ## Generational model